|Duration||Strategic Partnership Grants for Networks:

 External reviewers evaluate the proposals that pass the pre-selection.
-In September, selection panels review the proposals and make recommendations to NSERC.
+In late August, selection panels review the proposals and make recommendations to NSERC.
 The awards are announced in October.

 Applications are evaluated according to the following criteria.
 More details on each criterion, along with a rating scale, are provided in the application instructions.
 Each criterion is given equal weight in the evaluation.

 During the second year of the project, all grantees must submit a progress report and supporting organizations will be asked for their feedback.
 NSERC will pay the final installment of the grant only if satisfactory progress and collaboration with the supporting organizations have been demonstrated.